IED’s, Mines, Route Clearance and Talisman

 Despite some smaller developments, post war, the fail and roller eventually fell out of favour and the explosive breaching charge like the Giant Viper were generally seen as the answer to minefield breaching for operations in Europe.

-Despite these limited equipment changes, clearing received much less focus and the Army concentrated on deliberate breaching.
+Despite these limited equipment changes, clearing received much less focus and the Army concentrated on deliberate breaching for the German theater, understandable of course.

-Whilst not directly related to British forces it is useful to highlight what was happening elsewhere in the world, particularly Africa, to set the scene for our own experiences in Iraq and Afghanistan.
+Whilst not directly related to British forces it is useful to highlight what was happening elsewhere in the world, particularly with local African forces, to set the scene for our own experiences in Iraq and Afghanistan.

 Detection allowed the mine to be cleared or selectively detonated and standard operating procedure was to detect, mark and retire, with sappers carrying out the controlled detonation or removal.
 These standard operating procedures developed in Rhodesia would go on to form the basic concept of operation for modern systems.